NBA : Ricky Rubio raises his voice in the face of racism:

 Fight against cancer

-The foundation of basketball player Ricky Rubio, the Novartis pharmaceutical company and the Catalan Institute of Oncology (ICO) are planning a new waiting room for cancer patients, in this case at the Can Ruti hospital in Badalona (Barcelona), which seeks to « humanize « this difficult experience.
+The foundation of basketball player Ricky Rubio, the pharmacist Novartis and the Catalan Institute of Oncology (ICO) plan a new waiting room for oncological patients, in this case at the Can Ruti hospital in Badalona (Barcelona), which seeks to « humanize « this difficult experience.

 The Catalan player, world champion with the Spanish team, lost his mother to cancer and since then has been involved in projects related to this disease.